Prince-dotdebugger/C-Programming-Language/README.md

-# C-Programming-Language
+# Python
-These are the code i have practiced in C Programming Language
+These are the code i have practiced in Python